The Most Common Questions About Statins

 By:

-Along with recommendations for a heart-healthy diet and exercise regimen, a statin is a medication commonly prescribed to lower cholesterol and reduce heart disease risk.
+Along with recommendations for a heart-healthy diet and exercise regimen, a statin medication is commonly prescribed to lower cholesterol and reduce heart disease risk.
 Statins can be lifesaving for some people and have been shown to help improve some cardiovascular disease outcomes.

-If your doctor recommended that you start a statin, you may have some questions, such as if there are any potential side effects for statins, or you may be asking yourself “are statins safe?”
+If your doctor recommended starting a statin, you may have some questions, such as if there are any potential side effects for statins, or you may ask yourself, “Are statins safe?”
 I’ll answer these questions and more in this article.

 Statins are generally safe, but there are possible side effects.
 These can vary depending on the type of statin: